justinKenealy/Music-Wordle-Project/README.md

 - Add event listeners to make keyboard items add text to grid elements
 - Add enter (button on the right?) once 5 letters have been input
 - Validate words using validWords Array

+-how should I store the users choices? just simple strings?
+-try to make the game work for one guess first

 ## CSS